garyfleming/beyond-frameworks/kicking-away.md

 ---

-# Manifesto Principles?
+# Manifesto Ceremonies?

-^^ Manifesto principles: no real ceremonies in there.
+^^ Manifesto principles: no real ceremonies in there (like standups, or backlog refinement).
 No structure is implied.
-If you can benefit from one, use it, sure, but you don't need to.
+If you can benefit from a ceremony, use it, sure, but you don't need to.
 No-one was saying you did.

 ---

-### "At regular intervals, the team reflects on how to become more effective, then tunes and adjusts its behavior accordingly"
+### "At regular intervals, the team reflects on how to become more effective, then tunes and adjusts its behaviour accordingly"

 ^ You could argue that "At regular intervals, the team reflects on how to become more effective, then tunes and adjusts its behavior accordingly" implies a Retrospective ceremony.
 I wouldn't strongly disagree, but I'd argue there might be better ways in some circumstances.
+We'll come back to this.

 ---